 3. The Bass

-is a low-pitched sound in music.
-It is not always the guitar you see in music bands.
-In electronic music, for example, a synthesizer often serves as a bass
+The Bass is a low sound in music.
+It is not always that guitar you see in musical groups.
+In electronic music, a synthesizer often serves as the bass, and in classical music, a double bass.

-.
-You can think of a bass like the one in the image on the right: both serve similar functions.
-They have a low-pitched sound, mark the rhythm, and define the harmonic foundation.
+They all serve similar functions.
+They have a low sound, mark the rhythm, and define the foundation of harmony.

-by The Weeknd, you can hear a synthetic bass, which means that the sound was not generated by a "real" instrument but rather by a computer or synthesizer.
+In the track Blinding Lights by The Weeknd, you can hear a synthetic bass.
+Synthetic means that the sound was not generated by a "real" instrument.
+It was created by a computer or synthesizer.
 Identify it by listening to the lower sounds of the track.

-In electronic music, the bass is one of the most important elements because it serves two functions at once: it marks the rhythm and defines the harmony.
+In electronic music, the bass is one of the most important elements.
+It serves two functions at once: it sets the rhythm and defines the harmony.

 The drum kit we've seen so far only keeps the rhythm.
 You can't play melodies with a drum kit.
-In contrast, the bass allows you to create rhythms and play any note at the same time.
+The bass is different: it allows you to create rhythms and play any note at the same time.

-In the rhythmic part, the bass works together with the bass drum.
+In the rhythmic part, the bass works together with the kick drum.
 Sometimes both sound at the same time, reinforcing each other.
-Other times they alternate: when the bass drum hits, the bass steps back.
+Other times they alternate: when the kick hits, the bass steps back.

-In the harmonic part, the bass establishes the root note: the foundational note upon which everything is built.
-For example, imagine the bass plays the note C: all the music develops around that note as the base.
+In the harmonic section, the bass establishes the root note.
+This is the foundational note upon which everything is built.
+For example, imagine the bass plays the note C. All the music develops around that note as the base.

 Harmonic Part

 The letters c1, d1, e1... represent musical notes.
-We will look at this in detail later.
-For now, notice how the bass can play different notes, unlike the drums.
+We will see this in detail later.
+For now, notice something important: the bass can play different notes, unlike the drums.

-by Michael Jackson.
-You will see at the beginning of the song how the bass repeats a small melody.
+Listen to the song Billie Jean by Michael Jackson.
+At the beginning of the song, the bass repeats a small melody.

 Rhythmic Part

 Now let's look at the rhythmic part of the bass.
-We have our usual basic rhythm, but now we add the bass.
+We have our usual basic rhythm.
+Now we add the bass.

 In this case, the bass plays the note C2 (a C).
 We will see what C2 exactly means in the next lesson.
 For now, think of it as simply a musical note.